ClintH/remote/README.md

 When creating a new instance, options can be set to customise behaviour.
 All can be omitted by default.

-* websocket: string URL for websocket server
+* websocket (string) URL for websocket server
-* peerId: string Peer id
+* peerId (string) Peer id
-* maintainLoopMs: number How often to do housekeeping in ms
+* maintainLoopMs (number) How often to do housekeeping in ms
-* allowNetwork: boolean If true, WebRTC & websockets will be attempted
+* allowNetwork (boolean) If true, WebRTC & websockets will be attempted
-* debugMaintain:boolean If true, spits out logging everytime a housekeeping loop runs
+* debugMaintain (boolean) If true, spits out logging everytime a housekeeping loop runs
-* defaultLog: silent|verbose|error: Default logging level
+* defaultLog (string silent|verbose|error): Logging level ('error' by default)
 * log.ws / log.rtc / log.bc: Logging level for given sub-system

 ## Diagnostics